TX to NC Moving Specialists

 Texas to North Carolina Moving Guide

 Planning a 1,388 mile interstate move from Texas to North Carolina?
 This moving guide will help you compare living in Texas vs North Carolina across 7 important categories.
-Compare the pros & cons (like intense summer heat vs milder climate), food & health (like BBQ Brisket vs Pulled Pork BBQ), real estate & housing (ranch vs cape cod, colonial), weather & wardrobe, cost of living & taxes (it's more expensive in North Carolina), politics & religion, and education.
+Compare the pros & cons (like extreme summer heat vs milder summer heat), food & health (like BBQ Brisket vs Pulled Pork BBQ), real estate & housing (ranch vs cape cod, colonial), weather & wardrobe, cost of living & taxes (it's more expensive in North Carolina), politics & religion, and education.

 Key Takeaways: